graphicore/varla-varfo/explorations/calibrate/index.md

 display and that a CSS-Inch is likely not a real world physical inch Inch.

-This article is about enabling CSS-authors to work with real world physical units and to make it easier .
+This article is about enabling CSS-authors to work with real world physical units and to make it easier to do so.

 ## "A robust and minimal calibration scheme"